Pulmonary Thromboembolism (Blood Clots in the Lungs) in Dogs

 • inability to get comfortable

-Your veterinarian may find several important clues pointing to a pulmonary thromboembolism during a physical examination.
-Your dog may have a very rapid heart rate with weak pulses, and he may have a heart murmur.
-His gums may be pale or even bluish from too low an oxygen level in the blood.
+Your veterinarian may find several important clues during a physical examination that point to a pulmonary thromboembolism.
+Your dog may have a rapid heart rate with weak pulses, and he may have a heart murmur.
+His gums may be pale or even bluish from low oxygen levels in the blood.
 When your veterinarian presses on the gums to push away the blood, it takes longer than normal for the small blood vessels to refill with blood.
+An oxygen sensor placed on the gums or skin will often read too low.

 What could have caused my dog to have a pulmonary thromboembolism?

-• immune-mediated hemolytic anemia (IMHA), in which the dog’s immune system destroys the dog’s own red blood cells
+• immune-mediated hemolytic anemia (IMHA), in which the dog’s immune system destroys its own red blood cells

 • pancreatitis